banner logo

 Our Results:

-The largest coin we've shrunk was a Silver Eagle, a silver coin that starts out being about 1.6" in diameter, and ends up 1.3" in diameter afterward.
-At 6,300 joules, a Morgan silver dollar is reduced from about 1.5" to 1.25" in diameter, and a clad Kennedy half dollar is reduced to a diameter smaller than a US Quarter.
-At 5,000 joules, quarters will shrink to about the diameter of a dime.
-Recent measurements of work coil current during the shrinking process show that the work coil consistently fails just after the first current peak.
-Fortunately, virtually all of the coin shrinkage has occurred by this time.
-Disintegration of the coil prevents the energy discharge capacitors from seeing large voltage reversals that could potentially damage or destroy them.
-However, the rapid discharge and extremely high peak currents are still quite hard on most capacitors.
-Because of premature failures with earlier GE pulse capacitors, I've redesigned the system to use low inductance Maxwell (now General Atomics Energy Products - GAEP) pulse capacitors that are designed to cope with this abuse.
-The original GE capacitors began failing after only 50 - 100 shots.
-The robust Maxwell capacitors have withstood well over 8,000 shots with nary a whimper.
+The largest coin we've ever shrunk was a US Silver Eagle, a pure silver coin that was reduced from 1.6" in diameter to 1.3" after a 6300 Joule shot.
+At similar energies, a Morgan silver dollar is reduced from about 1.5" to 1.25" in diameter, and a clad Kennedy half dollar is reduced to the diameter of a US Quarter.
+At 5,000 joules, US clad quarters shrink to the diameter of a dime.
+A few years ago, physicist Dr. Tim Koeth and I took various measurements of work coil current during the shrinking process.
+These showed that the work coil consistently failed shortly after the first current peak.
+Fortunately, virtually all of the coin's shrinkage has occurred by this time.
+Disintegration of the coil helps to reduce voltage reversals that could damage, and eventually destroy, the energy discharge capacitors.
+The combination of high peak currents and oscillatory discharges is extremely demanding on capacitors.
+Because of premature failures with earlier GE pulse capacitors, the current system uses low inductance

-Examination of the coil fragments show that the wire has been substantially stretched (#10 AWG looks like #14 AWG afterward), it becomes strongly work hardened, and it has periodically "pinched" regions and kinks caused by the copper being stressed far beyond its yield strength by the ultrastrong magnetic field.
+Examination of the coil fragments show that the wire has been substantially stretched (#10 AWG looks like #14 AWG afterwards), it becomes strongly work hardened, and it has periodically "pinched" regions and kinks caused by the copper being stressed far beyond its yield strength by the ultrastrong pulsed magnetic field.
 Many fragments are less than 1/4" long, and all pieces show evidence of tensile fracture at the ends.
-Since the wire's insulation is blown off, most fragments are bare copper.
+Since the wire's insulation gets blown off, most fragments are bare copper.
 The wire often also shows signs of localized melting on the innermost surface of the solenoid due to "current bunching" from the combination of skin effect and proximity effect.

 Can Crushing: